nats-io/nats-site/content/documentation/tutorials/nats-queueing.md

 # Explore NATS Queueing

-NATS supports [message queueing](/documentation/concepts/nats-queueing/) using gueue groups.
+NATS supports [message queueing](/documentation/concepts/nats-queueing/) using queue groups.
 Subscribers register a queue group name.
 A single subscriber in the group is randomly selected to receive the message.

 ## Prerequisites